gtriggiano/envoy-authorization-service/pkg/metrics/Readme.md

 - **`/healthz`** - Liveness probe (returns `200 OK` with body `ok`)
 - **`/readyz`** - Readiness probe (returns `200 OK` when service and all controllers are healthy, `503 Service Unavailable` otherwise)

-The readiness probe runs health checks against all configured analysis and authorization controllers in parallel with a 5-second timeout.
+The readiness probe runs health checks against all configured analysis and match controllers in parallel with a 5-second timeout.

 ## Standard Service Metrics